NeilZam/NeilZam/README.md

 # Hey, I'm Neil Zambrano

 Computer Science student at the **University of Central Florida** (Class of 2028) with a focus on **cloud infrastructure** and **cybersecurity**.
-I enjoy building things close to the metal, most of my projects are in C, but I work across Python and Java as well.
+Most of my projects are in C working close to the metal, but I build across Python and Java as well.

 Currently looking for a **Summer 2027 internship** in cloud, security, or software engineering.